Crossover-Compiler/Crossover/README.md

 ```
 bash -c "$(wget -O - https://apt.llvm.org/llvm.sh)"
 ```
 ```
 apt install clang
 ```
-You may need root permission for these commands.
+You will need root permission for these commands.

+The BabyCobol Standard Library `BSTD` can be built from source and installed following the README in the official repo: https://github.com/omersayilir75/Crossover_bstd_lib.

 # Building